-It is one of the most realistic testing we have seen in Energig.
-Many Wind generator manufacturers does not indicate the conditions under which the tests is performed.
+It is one of the most realistic testings we have seen in Energig.
+Many Wind generator manufacturers do not indicate the conditions under which the tests are performed.

 A test in a wind tunnel can not really be used for anything, in fact, when it comes to output data from a tunnel virtually never exist in reality.

 But when Rutland states their numbers under these conditions as they do, then we can count on them in reality?
-No, we can not, for if your wind turbine sits on a truck, a boat or on an cabin, meaning there is turbulence from the mount, sheltered from the houses / trees around the truck / boat and tomorrow the truck / boat is located in a new spot.
-This all means that your Wind generator will deliver less power than what you see in Rutlands measurement.
+No, we can not, for if your wind turbine sits on a truck, a boat or on a cabin, meaning there is turbulence from the mount, sheltered from the houses/trees around the truck/boat and tomorrow the truck/boat is located in a new spot.
+This all means that your Wind generator will deliver less power than what you see in Rutland’s measurement.
 Which Rutland fully recognize and even notes.

 Test and turbulence